 Interest rates in reverse mortgages work very similarly to the way they work in any loan.
-There are some differences, however, in the way the borrower pays them back and in the way they are structured that potential borrowers need to understand.
+There are some differences, however, that potential borrowers need to understand.
 It’s important to note that this article only addresses home equity conversion mortgages (HECMs), or government-backed reverse mortgages.
 Some reverse mortgage lenders offer proprietary mortgage loans that may have different interest rate terms than those outlined here.

 What Are Interest Rates?

 Interest rates are the amount lenders charge borrowers each year in exchange for lending them money.
-Interest rates are expressed as a percentage of the principal the borrower will owe the lender in addition to the initial loan amount.
+They are a percentage of the principal the borrower will owe the lender over the initial loan amount.
 Interest is calculated based on how much principal the borrower owes at any given time.

-With a traditional mortgage, interest accrues monthly, and the borrower’s monthly payment covers both accrued interest and some of the principal.
+With a traditional mortgage, interest accrues monthly.
+The borrower’s monthly payment covers both accrued interest and some of the principal.
 As the loan principal decreases, the amount of interest charged each month also decreases.
 While the loan’s interest rate stays the same, the loan balance decreases as the borrower pays the principal.
 The loan ends within a specific timeframe over which the borrower has paid the agreed amount of interest in addition to the amount they initially borrowed.

 How Interest Rates Work in a Reverse Mortgage

 With a reverse mortgage, interest accrues monthly, but the amount owed goes up over time rather than down.
-As the borrower withdraws more money and interest compounds (or adds to itself), the amount of interest owed will also increase.
-Though not interest, the borrower will also see other fees, like the mortgage insurance premium (MIP), added to the reverse mortgage balance annually.
+As the borrower withdraws more money and interest compounds (or adds to itself), the amount of interest owed also increases.
+Though not interest other fees, like the mortgage insurance premium (MIP), also accrue on the reverse mortgage balance annually.

-However, no matter how much the interest grows, the loan balance will only come due at the end of the loan term.
-Unlike a traditional mortgage, that term is not a set timeframe but dependent on the length of time the borrower remains in the home or keeps the loan in good standing.
+No matter how much the interest grows, the loan balance only comes due at the end of the loan term.
+Unlike a traditional mortgage with a set term, a reverse mortgage term depends on the time the borrower lives in the home.
+The term can also end if the borrower fails to keep the loan in good standing.

 Commonly in a reverse mortgage, the loan ends when the last borrower on the loan passes away.
 The borrower’s estate then works with the lender to satisfy the loan balance.